 If you want an easy way to recognize dangerous sound levels, try adding a decibel meter to your smartphone.
 Free apps are available and they allow you to quickly assess the volume of your surroundings.
 You can easily see if you need to use hearing protection to avoid hearing loss.

 Making a hearing test part of your annual check-up can help you stay ahead of hearing loss.
 Annual hearing tests help detect any signs of hearing loss very early.
 It also helps keep further hearing damage from happening.
 Additionally, hearing damage that is found early responds better to treatment with hearing aids.

 Untreated hearing loss places a strain on the brain.
 It can gradually alter the pathways our auditory system uses to understand sound.
 If treatment takes place early on, the negative effects of hearing loss may be less significant.
 Also, treatment such as hearing aids is more naturally effective.

 Use Hearing Protection

 Earplugs can offer some protection from everyday noise, but if damaging sound levels are part of your lifestyle or workplace environment you will want to consider custom hearing protection.
-Custom hearing protection is a great option for musicians and music lovers, hunters and sport shooters and even people who live close to airports and highways.
+For example, Custom hearing protection is a great option for musicians and music lovers, hunters and sport shooters and even people who live close to airports and highways.

 Learn Healthy Listening Habits

 For listening through headphones, start with a low volume and only turn the sound up to a level where you can hear it clearly.
-Volume levels throughout your home should follow the same principal – set them just loud enough to be heard clearly in one room.
+Volume levels throughout your home should follow the same principle – set them just loud enough to be heard clearly in one room.
 Don’t increase your volume levels compete with other loud noises in the environment.
 This can easily escalate sound to hazardous decibels.
 When in doubt, use a decibel monitoring app to assess your volume settings.